openshift-psap/whisper-poc/psap/README.md

-# Ansible Collection - psap.bench
+# Ansible Collection - psap.topsail

 Documentation for the collection.